kamranmuazzam/uloom/documents/cirriculum/plan.typ

 Started with Variceal Bleeding at 1941 hours
 Done with Variceal Bleeding at 1949 hours
 Started with Liver Abscess at 1955 hours
+Done with Liver Abscess at 2001 hours
+Started with Acute Liver Failure at 2009 hours
+Done with Acute Liver Failure at 2013 hours
 ])